Accio/accio.github.io/_pages/outreach.md

 * TOC
 {:toc}

+## Consulting and reviewing

+I have consulted universities and research institutes for scientific questions and project proposals.
+Besides reviewing scientific publications, I have participated in reviewing scientific proposals in the field of bioinformatics, computational biology, and translational biomedical sciences for both international and national funding agencies.
+References are available upon request.

 ## Teaching

 Teaching is my personal engagement.
-I thank the great support and input from colleagues at Roche, colleagues at the Department of Mathematics and Computer Science and the Department of Pharmacy, University of Basel, and students who take the courses.
+I thank the great support and input from colleagues at Roche and other companies, colleagues at the Department of Mathematics and Computer Science and the Department of Pharmacy, University of Basel, and support by ETH D-BSSE and Computational Biology and Bioinformatics (CBB) master program, as well as students who take the courses.

 ### Applied Mathematics and Informatics in Drug Discovery